 - No annual fee employee cards let you leverage the wifi statement credits and use spend from more people towards your companion pass.

 Southwest Airlines is the largest carrier in my home airport, and I have status with them.
 This card will get a lot of use in my wallet.
-I’ve been focused largely on new small business cards that don’t add to my 5/24 total, and I was glad to get approved.
+I’ve been focused largely on new small business cards that don’t add to my 5/24 total, and I was glad to be able to get this card – it’s how I earned the companion pass already last month.